Does it make sense for me to sue?

 - Have time for a new hobby.
 We see lawsuits, essentially, as a new hobby.
 It’s something new you are voluntarily adding to your life that will take time and effort and energy.
 The good news is you aren’t doing it alone.

 - Can stomach a certain amount of uncertainty.
-It’s common for clients to have questions – we want them to have them and we want to answer them – before embarking on a big lawsuit.
-There are like limitless whatifs that can be asked.
-And literally, even if you ask a million, we guarantee something unexpected will happen during the lawsuit.
-That’s because they are all their own journey and story.
-And much of the story depends on the cast of characters which won’t be known at the outset.
+It’s common for clients to have questions before embarking on a big lawsuit (we want you to have them and we want to answer them).
+There are limitless whatifs that can be asked.
+And literally, even if you ask a million questions, we guarantee something unexpected will happen during the lawsuit.
+All of our clients are their own journey and story.
+And much of the story depends on the cast of characters – which won’t be known at the outset.
 We may know who you and the defendant are, but we won’t know who the opposing lawyer will be, the judge, the jury, etc. And all those characters shape the narrative and the outcome.

 - Have support.
 Lawsuits can be stressful.
 And as supportive as loved ones may be, they may not fully ‘get it’.
 We want our clients to be getting mental health support during a lawsuit and can make referrals to excellent therapists.